jk-me/practicenpm/README.md

 # @jk-me/practicenpm

-Functions to modify string by removing whitespace, or remove symbols and punctuation.
+Functions to modify string by removing whitespace, or by removing symbols and punctuation.

 ## Install